chrisgeo-lab/food-groups/README.md

 # Food Groups 🥕
-An app to help friends decide where to eat.
+An app to help friends decide where to eat, developed with Flutter.

-Users can either create or join sessions.
+Users can either create or join sessions, all managed on a Firebase realtime database.

 <p float="left">
   <img src="error-demo.gif" width="300"/>